Tesla Real-Time Insurance

 - Immediate Change

-This includes updates to any of your policy or personal details including coverages selected, coverage limits, deductibles, your garaging address or adding or removing a vehicle. - Monthly Change
+This includes updates to any of your policy or personal details including coverages selected, coverage limits, deductibles, your garaging address or adding or removing a vehicle or driver. - Monthly Change

 This includes changes to your mileage, changes to your FSD (Supervised) usage and changes to your Safety Score.